 The loss of a satellite or other satellite malfunctions or anomalies or outages could have a material adverse effect on our financial performance, which we may not be able to mitigate by using available capacity on other satellites.
 There can be no assurance that we can recover critical transmission capacity in the event one or more of our in-orbit satellites were to fail.
 In addition, the loss of a satellite or other satellite malfunctions or anomalies or outages could affect our ability to comply with FCC and other regulatory obligations and our ability to fund the construction or acquisition of replacement satellites for our in-orbit fleet in a timely fashion, or at all.
 There can be no assurance that anomalies or outages will not impact the remaining useful life and/or the commercial operation of any of the satellites in our fleet.
-In addition, there can be no assurance that we can recover critical transmission capacity in the event one or more of our in-orbit fleet one or more of our in-orbit satellites in our fleet.
 In addition, there can be no assurance that we can recover critical transmission capacity in the event one or more of our in-orbit satellites were to fail.